Accessibility

 Performances with Audio Description facilities are available at certain Cineworld locations.
 These performances are specified on our cinema film listings.
 When you arrive at the cinema, please speak to a team member at our till to request an Audio Description headset.

 Of course.
-A hearing loop, which is sometimes referred to as an audio induction loop, is a special type of sound system for use by people with hearing aids.
-These are available at all Cineworld locations.
+A hearing loop (which is sometimes referred to as an audio induction loop) is a special type of sound system for use by people with hearing aids.
+These are available at select Cineworld locations.
 When you arrive at the cinema, please speak to a team member at our till to confirm if they have one available to use.

 Yes, we welcome trained assistance dogs (also referred to as service dogs or guide dogs) into our cinemas who help people deal with the effects of their disability, for example, visual impairments, epilepsy, diabetes, mobility limitations.
 If you’d like to bring your assistance dog into the auditorium, let us know before you book your ticket so we can advise the most appropriate seating.
 Please note 4DX screenings are not suitable for assistance dogs for safety reasons.
 If possible, it would be helpful to our staff if your assistance dog were to wear a recognisable leash/collar or harness and if you could bring suitable documentation with you when you visit the cinema (although this is not mandatory).